chuzhumin98/ConvSearch-Dataset/README.md

     - href: the clicked result URL
     - type: the clicked result type (content: general landing page, tab: the link of navigator tab)
     - id: the rank of this clicked result (sorted with the display order)
-- landingpage_pagelogs: an array containing the information of each agent-browsed landing pages, sorted with the start timestamp
+- landingpage_pagelogs: an array containing the information of each agent-browsed landing pages, sorted by the start timestamp
   - id: the landing page log id
-  - helpfulness-pagelog: the degree to which this webpage is helpful in generating agent response
+  - helpfulness-pagelog: the degree of which the agent thinks that this webpage is helpful in generating response
   - url: the URL of this landing page
   - html_name: the stored landing page HTML filename
   - start_time: the timestamp when agent opens this landing page